google/periph/doc/apps/README.md

     }
     defer bus.Close()

-    // Use your bus driver like if it had been provided by pio.
+    // Use your bus driver like if it had been provided by periph.
 }
 ```